akshayjshah/blog/content/post/zero-to-code-monkey.md

 definitely a programmer (or at least a code monkey).
 Writing code every day is an important part of my job, and I *love* it.
 If you're interested in learning to code, especially in Python, I hope my story helps you get started faster.
-If you're an experienced engineer, leave a comment and tell me where I went wrong (and where I should go next)!

 ## Syntax Is Easy
 Oddly enough, learning the syntax of a programming language --- the rules